NVIDIA/TensorRT-Model-Optimizer/examples/llm_qat/README.md

 ### End-to-end QLoRA with Real Quantization

 [QLoRA](https://arxiv.org/pdf/2305.14314) is a technique mainly intended for further reducing the training memory requirement of LoRA.
 In QLoRA, the LoRA backbone weights are quantized to reduce the model footprint.
 Unlike QAT which uses simulated quantization, QLoRA requires real quantization.
-Currently, we support NF4, FP8, FP4, and INT4.
-Please check `modelopt.torch.quantization.config.choices` for pre-defined configs.
+To compress the model weights after quantization, we use the `mtq.compress()` function, which currently supports FP8, FP4, and INT4 formats.
+This feature can be enabled by passing `--compress True` to the `launch.sh` script.
+For detailed configuration options and patterns, please refer to the `modelopt.torch.quantization.compress` documentation.

 In this example, the model is trained on [Samsung/samsum](https://huggingface.co/datasets/Samsung/samsum) dataset.